 PUBLIC HEARING — A formal meeting, held pursuant to public notice by the governing body or planning agency, intended to inform and obtain public comment, prior to taking action in accordance with this chapter.

 PUBLIC MEETING— A forum held pursuant to notice under the Act of July 3, 1986 (P.L.
-388, No. 84), known as the "Sunshine Act "5
+388, No. 84), known as the "Sunshine Act.
+"5

 PUBLIC NOTICE — A notice published once each week for two (2) successive weeks in a newspaper of general circulation in the Borough of South Greensburg.
 Such notice shall state the time and place of the hearing and the particular nature of the matter to be considered at the hearing.
 The first publication shall not be more than thirty (30) days, or less than seven (7) days, from the date of the hearing.

 PUBLIC UTILITY— A service distributing water, gas, electricity, etc., or collecting sewage by means of a network of overhead or underground lines.

-5 Editor's Note: see .
-271 et seq.

 REPORT — Any letter, review, memorandum, compilation or similar writing made by any body, board, officer or consultant, other than a solicitor to any other body, board, officer or consultant, for the purpose of assisting the recipient of such report in the rendering of any decision or determination.
 All reports shall be deemed recommendatory and advisory only and shall not be binding upon the recipient, board, officer, body or agency, nor shall any appeal lie therefrom.
 Any report used, received or considered by the body, board, officer or agency rendering a determination or decision shall be made available for inspection to the applicant and all other parties to any proceeding upon request, and copies thereof shall be provided at the cost of reproduction.

 SETBACK— A distance prescribed for each zoning district established by this chapter measured from any property line to a parallel line within the property, describing the limit of construction of the property and defining the required front, side and rear yards.
 The limit of construction shall be defined as including any projections of the structure, including sun parlors, foyers, bay windows, porches, decks, projecting eaves, dormers, gutters, covered stairs and ramps and any other solid projections and solid entrances.
 Unless otherwise specified, all measurements for setback lines from an alley or street shall be measured from the right-of-way line of said alley or street.
 [Amended 10-11-2004 by Ord.
 No. 2004-12.]

 Setback Diagam

-REU LOT UNE
+REAR LOT LINE

-SDE LOT
+SIDE LOT

 SIGN (BILLBOARD) — A structure that is arranged, intended, designed or used as an advertisement, announcement or direction, or which is posted, painted or placed in some fashion near a building, structure or any surface for such a purpose.
 The area of the sign shall include the support material from the bottom of the sign to and beyond the top of the sign.
 STREET — Includes street, avenue, boulevard, road, highway, freeway, parkway, lane, alley, viaduct and any other ways used or intended to be used by vehicular traffic or pedestrians, whether public or private.